-The degraded premises of a nineteenth-century factory of the island of São Miguel, in the archipelago of the Azores, becomes a contemporary arts centre and constitutes a space of exchange and interaction for people, knowledge and emerging trends.
+The abandoned ruins of a nineteenth-century distillery on the island of São Miguel in the Azores archipelago have been transformed into a contemporary art centre offering a creative space for exchanges of knowledge between the public and emerging artistic trends.

 Developer: Direcção Regional de Cultura dos Açores (DRaC)

-Authors: João Mendes Ribeiro Arquitecto, Lda., Menos é Mais Arquitectos Associados, Lda.
+Authors: Menos é Mais Arquitectos Associados, Lda., João Mendes Ribeiro Arquitecto, Lda.

 The construction of an amphitheater and a bridge over the river Paka transforms an old pedestrian pathway into a civic axis that connects the city centre with its natural surroundings.